-The case of an injury to one of the Competitors, the Match shall be stopped only long enough for the Medic / Doctor to decide whether or not the injured Fighter can continue.
-Once the Medic / Doctor arrives in the Tatami, they shall have only two minutes to decide if the injury requires treatment.
-All treatments must be completed within two minutes.
+In the case of an injury to one of the Competitors, the Match shall be stopped only long enough for the Medic/Doctor to decide whether or not the injured Fighter can continue.
+Once the Medic/Doctor arrives in the Tatami, he shall have only two minutes to decide if the injury requires treatment.
+All treatment must be completed within two minutes.

-If the injury is serious, it must be treated by the Medics / Doctor on duty who are the only ones who can say if the Match must be terminated.
+If the injury is serious, it must be treated by the Medics/Doctor on duty who is the only ones who can say if the Match must be terminated.